rob550-docs/rob550-docs.github.io/docs/armlab/checkpoints/competition.md

 **Update 10/5/24:** Modify to the sky scoring

-**Update 10/7/24:** Modify basketball manual deductions to be more forgiving.
+**Update 10/7/24:** Modify basketball manual deductions.

-**Update 10/8/24:** Add disclaimer about basketball deductions.
+**Update 10/8/24:** Add disclaimer about basketball deductions and modify them again.

 It's time to showcase your hard work and effort!